Hand in Hand Eastern Africa’s saving champions

 27 Sep 2013

-The participants in Hand in Hand Eastern Africa’s Akiba Nyumbani (translated as ‘home savings’) campaign saved an average 3,500 Kenyan Shillings over six months – a significant achievement when 62% of them support entire families on less than KES 5,000 per month (USD 60).
+The participants in Hand in Hand Eastern Africa’s Akiba Nyumbani (translated as ‘home savings’) campaign saved an average 3,500 Kenyan Shillings over six months – a significant achievement when 62 percent of them support entire families on less than KES 5,000 per month (US $60).
 Half of the campaign participants typically do not have access to running water and one in three live in mud or corrugated iron huts.